cnalty/final320project/README.md

-Did you guys finishe yet?
+Did you guys finish yet?